aviramha/ormsgpack/README.md

 No. This requires a schema specifying what types are expected and how to handle errors etc. This is addressed by data validation libraries a level above this.

-### Will it support PyPy?

-If someone implements it well.

 ## Packaging